 \subsubsection{Learning to Color from Language}

 To exploit additional text input for colorization, a language-conditioned colorization architectures\footnote{Available at \url{https://github.com/superhans/colorfromlanguage}}~\cite{manjunatha2018learning} was proposed to colorize grayscale images with additional learning from image captions.
 The authors employed an existing language-agnostic architecture called FCNN~\cite{zhang2016colorful}, providing image captions as an additional input.
-FCNN~\cite{zhang2016colorful} is composed of eight blocks each of which consists of a sequence of convolutional layers followed by batch normalization.
-The authors experimented with the \emph{CONCAT} network~\cite{reed2016learning} to generate captions from images, but settled on the \emph{FILM} network~\cite{perez2018film} due to its small number of parameters.
+FCNN~\cite{zhang2016colorful} comprises eight blocks, each consisting of a sequence of convolutional layers followed by batch normalization.
+The authors experimented with the \emph{CONCAT} network~\cite{reed2016learning} to generate captions from images but settled on the \emph{FILM} network~\cite{perez2018film} due to its small number of parameters.
 To obtain the final output, the language-conditioned weights of the FILM~\cite{perez2018film} are utilized for affine transformation of the convolutional blocks' outputs.

-Finally, FCNN~\cite{zhang2016colorful} and the two language-conditioned architectures \ie CONCAT and FILM were trained on images from MS-COCO dataset~\cite{lin2014coco}.
+Finally, the FCNN~\cite{zhang2016colorful} and the two language-conditioned architectures, i.e., CONCAT and FILM, were trained on images from the MS-COCO dataset~\cite{lin2014coco}.
 Automatic evaluations indicated that the FILM architecture achieves the highest accuracy.
-Moreover, the models were also assessed by performing crowdsourced assessments that authenticated the effectiveness of the architectures.
-The output of the network is a 56$\times$56 color image.
+Moreover, crowd-sourced assessments validated the effectiveness of the models.
+The network's output is a 56$\times$56 color image.